Huanghai Plutus: Second generation

 The second generation Huanghai Plutus (大柴神) is essentially the pickup version of the Huanghai Landscape F1 SUV, sharing the same platform and same front fascia design.
 It was launched in May 2012.

 Powertrain

-The second generation Plutus is available with a 2.4 liter gasoline engine and a 3.2 liter turbo diesel engine.
-The 3.2 liter inline-4 turbo diesel engine is supplied by FAW Dachai and produces a maximum power of 107 hp（79 kW）at 3200rpm and a maximum torque of 245N·m at 2000rpm.
+The second generation Plutus is available with the 2.4 liter 4G69 petrol engine and 3.2 liter turbo diesel engine carried over from the previous generation Plutus.
+The 3.2 liter inline-4 turbo diesel engine is supplied by FAW Dachai and produces a maximum power of 107 hp at 3200rpm and a maximum torque of 245 Nm at 2000rpm.

 Styling controversy

 Because the second generation Huanghai Plutus is based on the Landscape F1, its styling has been controversial as the exterior cab design is heavily resembling the first generation Kia Sorento, with the lower front bumper inserts resembling those found on the Mercedes-Benz M-Class.